Foxandxss/angular-tips/source/_posts/2014-02-18-introduction-to-unit-test-introduction.markdown

 ### How can we test Angular.js?

 Surprisingly enough, almost the same as our calculator.
-Obviously the code will we complex so that will result on complex tests, but the idea remains the same.
+Since `Angular.js` is more complex than basic `Javascript` it involves a little more of work.

 There is a couple of things to learn.
 How to work with angular `modules` and `dependency injection`.
 They doesn't work as we used to, they needs some special ways that already exists on a file called `angular-mocks.js`.
 It is better if we see an skeleton: